JochimM/Delfi-PQ_FDIR/README.md

 - getSerialData(4)
 - processData(7)

+The getSerialData(4) function receives the data coming from the serial connection and puts it into temp-Buffer(5).
+It recognizes a new message when the startMarker (byte: 254) is read and the end is markedwith the endMarker (byte: 255).
+The number of bytes sent by the PC are saved in tempBuffer.

 ![img](https://i.imgur.com/3O0UwtN.png)

+The message sent from the PC is given as follows:

+> original message: startMarker + count byte + sentString + endMarker = tempBuffer

+and whenever the first byte is the startMarker,  the received message is stored.
+The ’count byte’ ishandled in ’dataSentNum’ and the ’sentString’ is handled in thedecodeHighBytes(6).
+The tempBuffer isused as input into thedecodeHighBytes(6)function.

 ## Flight Software
 The flight software consists of several modules which have to be checked by the error analysis softwarewhether the software is working as intended.
 Below are listed four modules, which could be extended